nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-javascript/index.md

 Graph { adjacent: { A: [], B: [], C: [], D: [], E: [] } }
 ```

-Now we need to determine our edges.
+Now we need to create our edges.
 ```js
 class Graph {
     constructor() {